lnarasim/geekshub_python_bootcamp/topics/packages/packages.md

 * If a module is a package, it should have \_\_path\_\_
 * Modules and packages do not have to be entities in the file system
 * Packages represent a hierarchy of modules/packages
+    * Helps organize code and ease of use
 * Examples:
     * pack1.mod1
     * pack1.pack1_1.mod1_1